ORESoftware/live-mutex/README.md

 ### Disclaimer

-Test and works on Ubuntu.
-Does not seem to work on MacOS.
+Does not seem to work on MacOS, not sure why yet.
 The uWS library that is used by live-mutex apparently is not working on MacOS.
 I am inquiring about that.
 This library will definitely not work on Windows.

 ## About